ruyakubu/BUILD-AzureML-workshop/README.md

 ![Global explanation](/img/1-fi-global-explanation.png)

 Users can toggle the slider back-and-forth on top of the chart to display all the features, which are ordered in descending order of importance on the x-axis.
 The y-axis shows how much weight a feature has in driving a model’s prediction in comparison to the rest of the other features.
 The color of bar(s) on the chart corresponds to the cohorts created on the dashboard.
-In the diagram, it looks like *prior_inpatient*, *discharge_destination*, *diabetes_Med_prescribe*, *race*, and *prior_emergency* are the top 5 features driving our diabetic hospital readmission classification model predictions.
+In the diagram, it looks like *prior_inpatient*, *number_diagnoses*, *discharge_destination*, *diabetes_Med_prescribe*, *insulin*, and *prior_emergency* are the top 5 features driving our diabetic hospital readmission classification model predictions.

 Having a sensitive feature such as race that is one of the top 5 features driving our model’s predictions, is a red flag for potential fairness issues.
 This is an area where ML professionals can intervene to make sure the model does not make any racial bias predictions.